artefactual-labs/atom-migration-helpers/PROCESS.md

 Once development is roughed out the import can be fully run on a test server for internal or client QA.

+### Sequencing the import

+Adding a Bash script, `full_import.sh` for example, at the root directory of the migration directory allows you to automate and sequence your import.

+### Settings

+Settings, such as default template, can be set using the `tools:settings` task.

+Example:

+    $ php symfony tools:settings --scope="default_template" set informationobject rad

 ### Keymap data